mcraig-ibme/visdex/README.md

 This will begin a new app.
 In a browser, go to http://127.0.0.1:8050/ to view the app.

+By default, the dashboard uses Feather format for data caching.
+If you want to use Redis instead, you will need to set up a Redis server on port 6379, and set `use_redis = True` in `app.py`.

+TODO: add redis install documentation?

 # Documentation of functionality
 The dashboard is split into 3 sections:
 1. File selection